Nampa, Idaho: Brandt Center

 Northwest Nazarene University's Brandt Center has a 1,500-seat auditorium, two art galleries, multiple meeting spaces, and a 9,000 square-foot lobby.
 Art, music, dance, theater, speakers, and other events are hosted here.

 Civic Center

 The Nampa Civic Center hosts theater, music, films, and other events.
 It includes the 640-seat John Brandt Performing Arts Theater.

-Hispanic Cultural Center of Idaho
+Idaho Hispanic Community Center (IH2C)

-The Hispanic Cultural Center of Idaho (HCCI) opened in 2003.
+In 2003, the Hispanic Cultural Center of Idaho (HCCI) opened thanks to community support.
+It has recently transitioned back to the City of Nampa and was renamed the Idaho Hispanic Community Center (IH2C) and is home to the Idaho Hispanic Foundation.
 It hosts events, classes, and festivals, including Día de los Muertos, Hispanic Heritage Month, and Día Internacional de la Mujer.
 It serves as a meeting place for associations and groups.
 Displays of cultural history are available to the public.

 Nampa Train Depot Museum

 The Nampa Train Depot Museum is a historical depot with displays and archives of the area's railroad and cultural history.
 The Canyon County Historical Society saved the depot from demolition in 1972.